Saturation-IO/saturation-js/VIBE.md

 6. Lists the project names as simple bullet points

 Set up the API configuration:
-- Create a .env.local file with SATURATION_API_KEY environment variable
+- Create a .env.local file with SATURATION_API_KEY environment variable (unless v0, then default to v0's env management)
-- CRITICAL: Only access the API key in server components/server-side code
+- CRITICAL: Only access the API key in server side code
 - Never pass the API key to client components or expose it in browser code
 - Use the API key from the environment variable (never hardcode it)
 - Base URL: https://api.saturation.io/api/v1